decepticons441/decepticons/README.md

 	* 401: User is not logged in
 	* 500: Internal Server Error

+### GET /v1/users?q={search query}
+* Gets specific user
+* Content-Type header should all be set to application/json
+	* 200: Successfully changed
+	* 401: User is not logged in

 5. Include any database schemas as appendix
 ### Sessions
 This will contain a redis key-value store that contains sessionIDs, session startTime, and the users information